qgrid/qgrid.github.io/source/reference/grid-component.md

 order: 0
 ---

 The most of work could be configured in the HTML templates under the `q-grid` component.
-Sometimes it's required to have direct access to the q-grid model, in this case `Grid.model()` could be used.
+Sometimes it's required to have direct access to the q-grid model, in this case `GridModel` could be used.

 ```typescript
 import { Grid, GridModel } from 'ng2-qgrid';